binlf/lofo/README.md

 When the CLI is executed, it would look through your project for a `fonts` directory and create one(_if it doesn't exist_) in the root directory of your project.

 > [!NOTE]
 > _It would **not** check your entire project directory tree recursively, it instead checks directories that a `fonts` directory would likely be found(based on common conventions).
 As this would most likely vary from person-to-person, you could put all your local font files in a directory named `fonts` in the root directory of your project.
-You could [move]() it somewhere else afterwards!
+You could [move](https://github.com/binlf/lofo?tab=readme-ov-file#fonts-directory-destination) it somewhere else afterwards!
 A common convention you could also consider is putting your `fonts` directory(containing all your font files) in the `public/` directory of your Next.js project._

-In the latter scenario, after the creation of the `fonts` directory, if there are no font files in your `fonts` directory already, it would prompt you to move your local font files[_these files typically have extensions such as `.otf`, `.ttf`, `.woff`, `.woff2` etc._] into the `fonts` directory.
+In the latter scenario, after the creation of the `fonts` directory, it would prompt you to move your local font files[_these files typically have extensions such as `.otf`, `.ttf`, `.woff`, `.woff2` etc._] into the `fonts` directory.

 It would then resolve the paths to all the font files in your `fonts` directory and then generate the code snippet to add the font imports into your Next.js project. _This would typically be written to your root `layout.tsx` file._